Statue of George Washington (Portland, Oregon): History

-Creation and dedication

 The Portland statue was created by Coppini in his New York studio in 1926, and cast by Roman Bronze Works.
 It was donated by Henry Waldo Coe, who commissioned a series of statues for the City of Portland which included Theodore Roosevelt, Rough Rider (1922), the equestrian statue of Joan of Arc, and those depicting Washington and Abraham Lincoln (1928).
 The latter two were dedicated after Coe's death in February 1927.
 The memorial's base was funded by the George Washington Memorial Association.
 The memorial was dedicated on July 4, 1927.
 Reverend Youngson presented the statue on the Coe family's behalf.

-Subsequent history and destruction

 The artwork was surveyed by the Smithsonian Institution's "Save Outdoor Sculpture!" program in 1993.
 It is part of the City of Portland and Multnomah County Public Art Collection courtesy of the Regional Arts & Culture Council.
 In 2020, during the COVID-19 pandemic, a face mask was affixed to the statue as well as other local artworks.